AkashSaha2001/Serverless_ContactForm_AWS/README.md

 ## Activity 3 : Create a API gateway
 select REST API Private and Build

 Cerate Resource

-Create Method -Post
+Create Method - Post

 Deploy the API and copy the Invoke URL

 ## Activity 4 : Create a table in Dynamo DB

-## Activity 5 : Set the IAM roles give the lambda function permission to get acccess of DynamoDB
+## Activity 5 : Set Permission
+Set the IAM roles give the lambda function permission to get acccess of DynamoDB

 Aganin go to the lambda and Test with the JSON code, this time the data will be inserted in the database